asaadco/systems_cs341/README.md

 ## Installation and Use

 In order to install and run the code, you should follow the installation instruction of the original eccodes library and install any needed dependencies.
-This will require using CMake and Make.
+Once you clone eccodes, you should replace the grib_openjpeg_encoding.c from this repository with the original eccodes file.
+Installation of Eccodes will require using CMake and Make.
 Now after installing and creating the executable binaries, you should be concerned about two files:

 * grib_accessor_class_data_jpeg2000.c
 * grib_openjpeg_encoding.c